uswds/uswds-site/_next/02-introduction.md

 ### Purpose

 The U.S. Web Design System (USWDS) is just one piece of widespread federal efforts to improve the public’s experience of government digital services.
-Created in 2015, USWDS provides principles, guidance, and code to help federal agencies deliver great digital experiences by making it easier to build accessible, mobile-friendly government websites — which gives the public a more trusted, seamless way to access government digital services.
+[Created in 2015](https://18f.gsa.gov/2015/09/28/web-design-standards/), USWDS provides principles, guidance, and code to help federal agencies deliver great digital experiences by making it easier to build accessible, mobile-friendly government websites — which gives the public a more trusted, seamless way to access government digital services.

 In order to get there, we need to make good-for-government products (like the design system) an integrated part of agency service delivery.
-Even given all the benefits the design system provides, only a minority of federal executive branch domains (approximately one out of four) are currently using any design system code in their websites[^7].
+Even given all the benefits the design system provides, only a minority of federal executive branch domains (approximately one out of four) are currently using any design system code in their websites[^4].

 So how can we succeed in supporting agencies to improve their digital services amid the diverse challenges they all face?

 ### Research

-In September 2020, the USWDS team brought together researchers, designers, engineers, and policymakers to conduct research across dozens of federal agencies to help support emergency response efforts related to the COVID-19 pandemic.
+In September 2020, the USWDS team brought together researchers, designers, engineers, and policymakers to [conduct research across dozens of federal agencies]({{ site.baseurl }}/whats-new/updates/2021/03/01/improving-emergency-response/) to help support emergency response efforts related to the COVID-19 pandemic.

 {% include next/next-bulleted-list.html paragraph="Our primary focus was to learn:" icon="search" bullets=page.bullet_list_focus %}